iotrvc/MessageOrWeather/README.md

 - Click Save
 - Click Flash

 That’s It!
-You should now see notifications when light is exceeded
+You should now be able to comntrol LED with Blynk App

-If all goes well, the D7 LED on your Photon should light up when light is exceeded.
+Text = type messaage
+Weather = View Rockford Weather
+Turn Off = Put in low power mode for 5 minutes